 With the middle seats removed and the rear bench pushed forward, the Quest holds 136 cubic feet of cargo.
 A removable rear parcel shelf adjusts to three positions to create storage compartments for grocery bags and other items.

-Under the Hood The only powertrain available in either Quest or Villager is a 170-horsepower 3.3-liter V-6 with four-speed automatic transmission, both supplied by Nissan.
+The only powertrain available in either Quest or Villager is a 170-horsepower 3.3-liter V-6 with four-speed automatic transmission, both supplied by Nissan.

-Safety Antilock brakes are standard on all Quest models, but side-impact airbags for the front seats are not available.
+Antilock brakes are standard on all Quest models, but side-impact airbags for the front seats are not available.
 Two integrated child-safety seats are optional on the GXE model and are mounted in the two-place middle bench seat.

-Performance Quest and Villager have flexible seating arrangements and some attractive features, but they arent as roomy as some of the key players in the minivan market.
+Quest and Villager have flexible seating arrangements and some attractive features, but they arent as roomy as some of the key players in the minivan market.